 Printable version of the Q&As: Lead Sampling Program Fact Sheet

 As of August 1, 2017, close to 150 public school districts have enrolled in the IFA’s Lead Sampling Program.
 See below map.

 School districts may still enroll in the Program.
 However, submissions received before May 31, 2017 will receive priority.
 To enroll, a school district administrator should complete the online Lead Sampling Program Enrollment Questionnaire via the below link.
 If a paper copy is preferred, please download a copy from the below link and fax it back to (317) 234-1338.

 The resources in this section provide guidance on designing a sampling plan, collecting samples, communicating with the public, and remediating problem fixtures.

-The IFA will provide up-to-date results on the Lead Sampling Program website every two weeks while the Program is active.
-The first results report will be posted September 25, 2017.
+The IFA will provide up-to-date results on the Lead Sampling Program every two weeks while the program is active.

 Director, Water Resources and Infrastructure Planning Program